ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/20. RED Team vs BLUE Team/IMAGE/BLUETEAM.md

     - **Which files were requested?
 What information did they contain?**

-        * According to the Log, there was 84,907 HTTP Get Requests from November 12, 2021 through November 14th, 2021

         * According to the Dashboard there was 62,735 HTTP Get Requests for (http://192.168.1.105/company_folders/secret_folder)

-        * The specific folder being requested: "secret folder" contained the HASH for Ryans password and instructions on how to establish a remote access connection
+        * The specific folder being requested: "company_folders/secret_folder" contained the HASH for Ryans password and instructions on how to establish a remote access connection

-        * Per the Dashboard http://192.168.1.105/company_folders/secret_folder/  was accessed 13 times

         * **NOTE:** This folder is not accessible via the company website and any traffic to this folder indicates a severe breach in security

     - **What kind of alarm would you set to detect this behavior in the future?**
-        * I would recommend setting up an ALARM anytime a remote access connection is attempted and or established

-        * I would recommend setting up an ALARM anytime a PHP, or executable file is detected

-        * I would recommend setting up an ALARM anytime there are more then 10 401 (Logon failed) Error requests in ONE minute

-        * I would recommend setting up an ALARM anytime there are more then 10 Port Scans in ONE Minute
+        * I would recommend creating an alarm any time restricted folders or directories are accessed by unauthorized users/machines

-        * I would ensure that access to the secret folder is restricted to authorized users only and establish an ALARM anytime that folder is accessed
+        * Anytime a user attempts to accesses restricted Folders or Directories an alert should be sent to the appropriate team or manager

     - **Identify at least one way to harden the vulnerable machine that would mitigate this attack.**

+        * Create user permissions restricting access to specific Folders and Directories

-        * I would recommend keeping the "secret file" on a separate server that is not accessible via any publicly accessible server
+        * Restrict traffic to specific directories by keeping them on secure servers that are not accessible via the internet (closed network)

-        * I would restrict user access to very specific users

-        * I would recommend implementing a strong password policy that blocks users based on the number of attempted logins (401 errors)

             ## [BLUE TEAM Examples #2](b2.md)

-3. **Identify the brute force attack.**
+3. **Identify the Brute Force attack.**

     - **Can you identify packets specifically from Hydra?**